Fate of $\kappa$-Minkowski space-time in non-relativistic (Galilean) and ultra-relativistic (Carrollian) regimes

-Although normally one cannot have massless particle moving in the Galilean space-time, one can nevertheless introduce the mass-less Galilean algebra as shown in \cite{axel_non_lorentzian,townsend_tachyons}, by considering non-relativistic ($c\to\infty$) limit of a \textit{tachyonic} particle.
-To recapitulate this in this section, we shall derive the corresponding dispersion relation for mass-less non-relativistic particles.
+Although normally one cannot have massless particle moving in the Newton-Cartan space-time, one can nevertheless introduce the Galilean algebra as shown in \cite{axel_non_lorentzian,townsend_tachyons}, by considering non-relativistic ($c\to\infty$) limit of a \textit{tachyonic} particle.
+To recapitulate this in this section, we shall derive the corresponding dispersion relation for massless non-relativistic particles.
 For that, we start with the relativistic dispersion relation re-written as

 In other words, the particle satisfying \eqref{eq1} must be a tachyon to begin with, i.e. possessing imaginary mass and moving with a speed faster than light \cite{sudarshan1969nature,dhar1968quantum}.
 Equivalently, by replacing $im\to m$ we have